Lafalasidosi/schenken/system.md

  Start with Stayman, then jump to 4<span style="color:green">&clubs;</span>.
 Partner must bid 4<span style="color:orange">&diams;</span>, then you bid your 6-card major.
 4NT is a 1430 keycard ask in that suit.

-_Recall: Keycards include the four Aces and the King of agreed (or implied) suit.
+_Recall: Key cards include the four Aces and the King of agreed (or implied) suit.
 Responses to 1430 keycard 4NT are:_

 - _5<span style="color:green">&clubs;</span>: 1 or 4 keycards_
 - _5<span style="color:orange">&diams;</span>: 3 or 0 keycards_